ziaul55/ziaul55/README.md

 - 🔭 Principal goal is to be an innovator in the chosen field, which will help me to gain a suitable status in the industry.

-- ⚡ **Area of Specialization:** Machine Learning, Medical Image Analysis, Artificial Intelligence, Empirical Software Development and Computer Vision.
+- ⚡ **Area of Specialization:** Machine Learning, Medical Image Analysis, Artificial Intelligence, Empirical Software Development, Deep Learning and Computer Vision.

 ## 🚀 Languages and Tools: